Join the Eagan Police

 Traditional Route: Minimum 2-year degree in law enforcement and completion of Skills

-Police Cadet: Minimum 2-year degree in any field.
-Once accepted, the City of Eagan will pay for the police cadet to attend Hennepin Technical College and then take the licensing exam.
-Successful cadets will transition to a full-time police officer.
+Pathways to Policing: Designed to bring non-traditional candidates into law enforcement, this program requires a minimum 2-year degree in any field.
+Once accepted, the City of Eagan will pay for the applicant $25.00/hour to attend Hennepin Technical College (approximately 22 weeks) and then take the licensing exam.
+Successful candidates will be promoted to a full-time police officer.

 Pathway to Specialty Units

 Specialty units require 1-3 years experience in Law Enforcement and a standard testing process.
 Some of these units include Investigations, Crime Scene, SWAT, Drone, K9, and more.

 Promotions normally require a minimum of 3 years in the current position and a testing process.